Employee Involvement Directive 2001

-The Employee Involvement Directive 2001/86/EC is an EU Directive concerning the right of workers to elect members of the board of directors in a European Company.
+The Employee Involvement Directive 2001/86/EC is an EU Directive concerning the right of workers to elect members of the supervisory board in a European Company.
 It is a supplement to the European Company Regulation and inspired by the European Works Council Directive.

 History

 The Directive is largely modeled after the European Works Council Directive 94/45/EC.
 Conversely, according to the European Economic and Social Committee, the updated EWC Recast Directive 2009/38/EC was inspired by the Employee Involvement Directive.

+Court case

+In 2020, a dispute between SAP union representatives and management, concerning SAP's conversion from a German Aktiengesellschaft into a European Company, the German Federal Labour Court referred a question to the European Court of Justice (C-677/20), whether German legislation on trade union representation in Supervisory Boards was compatible with Article 4 of the Employee Involvement Directive, specifically whether distinct elections for employee representatives and trade union representatives must be maintained.
+The Court Advocate-General agreed that national laws regarding trade union representatives and electoral procedures remained applicable even after the conversion of an Aktiengesellschaft into a European Company.
+While trade unions ver.di and IG Metall would continue to be able to nominate representatives, they would no longer be able to hold separate elections as previously done in the prior Aktiengesellschaft form.

 Content

 EU member states differ in the degree of worker involvement in corporate management.
 In Germany, most large corporations are required to allow employees to elect a certain percentage of seats on the supervisory board.
 Other member states, have no such requirement, and furthermore in these states such practices are largely unknown and considered a threat to the rights of management.

 These differing traditions of worker involvement have held back the adoption of the Statute for a European Company Regulation 2001 for over a decade.
 States without worker involvement provisions were afraid that the European Company ("Societas Europaea" - SE) regulation might lead to having such provisions being imposed on their companies; and states with those provisions were afraid they might lead to those provisions being circumvented.

 A compromise, contained in the Directive, was worked out as follows: worker involvement provisions in the SE will be decided upon by negotiations between employees and management before the creation of the SE.
 If agreement cannot be reached, provisions contained in the Directive will apply.
 The Directive provides for worker involvement in the SE if a minimum percentage of employees from the entities coming together to form the SE enjoyed worker involvement provisions.
 The Directive permits Member States to not implement these default worker involvement provisions in their national law, but then an SE cannot be created in that member state if the provisions in the Directive would apply and negotiations between workers and management are unsuccessful.